Oculus founder says price isn't what's holding back VR adoption

 In a blog post on his personal website, Luckey seems to cast doubt on the strategy of Oculus' new execs, who are bringing down specs and costs for new Oculus models, aiming for a more mass market appeal.

-"You could give a Rift+PC to every single person in the developed world for free, and the vast majority would cease to use it in a matter of weeks or months."
+"You could give a Rift+PC to every single person in the developed world for free, and the vast majority would cease to use it in a matter of weeks or months", says Luckey.

 Luckey cites "quality of experience" as the main reason users aren't sticking with VR, rather than price, using the term "stickiness" to describe the kind of continued long-term engagement still seen little outside of hardcore technology enthusiasts.